devopshq/teamcity/docs-sphinx/tc_models/users.rst

 Users and current user
 ######################

-The Gitlab API exposes user-related method that can be manipulated by admins only.
+The TeamCity API exposes user-related method that can be manipulated by admins only.

 The currently logged-in user is also exposed.